 Pro Tip: Connect your website to a CRM via marketing automation software.
 It will pass along web visit data to your sales team and can score leads, helping set follow-up priorities and notifying a rep when a contact needs a touchpoint.

-Creating videos is all the rage in digital marketing this year, possibly because they are so easy to make.
+Creating videos for your website, for social media and even in the sales process continues to be a popular and effective trend.
 Technology has advanced to the point that you can use a smartphone camera or a laptop to create high definition business video.
 So what's stopping you?

 If a picture is worth a thousand words, a video is worth a million.
 There's a lot a potential customer can learn about your people, products and culture from a simple video.
 Video also can be used in a variety of media, from your website to presentations, from emails to social media.